sematext/docs/docs/integration/kubernetes.md

 1. Create a new Infra App on https://apps.sematext.com/ui/monitoring-create by choosing the INFRA App card from the list of integrations.
 2. Name your Infra App, select the Kubernetes environment and install the Sematext Agent based on your preferred installation method.
 Available options include kubectl and a Helm chart.

+### Agent Configuration
+The Sematext Agent offers a versatile container engine monitoring and visibility solution that is easy to customize.
+For more information, please refer ot our [Agent Configuration for Kubernetes](https://sematext.com/docs/agents/sematext-agent/kubernetes/configuration/).

 ## Shipping Kubernetes logs to Sematext

 Due to its nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has too.
 Sematext helps you shed light on what caused the anomaly that led to the crash.